karlijnd/karlijnd.github.io/_publications/2022-07-ImprovingFairnessandTransparency.md

 # excerpt: ''
 type: "Doctoral Consortium Extended Abstract"
 date: 2022-07-01
 venue: 'Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR `22).
-New York, NY, USA: Association for Computing Machinery, 3498.'
+New York, NY, USA: Association for Computing Machinery'
 paperurl: 'https://doi.org/10.1145/3477495.3531681'
 citation: 'Dinnissen, K. (2022).
 Improving Fairness and Transparency for Artists in Music Recommender Systems.
 In <i>Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR `22)</i>.
 New York, NY, USA: Association for Computing Machinery, 3498.'
 ---